Campbelltown Sports Stadium – Wests Tigers

-Campbelltown Sports Stadium outside of Sydney, Australia comprises one of New South Wales' premier football stadiums and an international standard athletics facility.
+Campbelltown Sports Stadium outside of Sydney, Australia comprises one of New South Wales's premier football stadiums and an international standard athletics facility.
 This is a ground that brings back the good old days of rugby league and takes any fan back to the retro glory days due to its homely local suburban footy feels.

-The original Orana Park stadium opened in the 1960's and was redeveloped ahead of the Sydney 2000 Olympic Games.
-The stadium has played host to Wests Tigers, Newtown Jets and Western Sydney Wanderers W-League Women’s team games as well as the old black and white Wests Magpies up until they folded in 1999.
+The original Orana Park stadium opened in the 1960s and was redeveloped ahead of the Sydney 2000 Olympic Games.
+The stadium has played host to Wests Tigers, Newtown Jets, and Western Sydney Wanderers W-League Women’s team games as well as the old black and white Wests Magpies up until they folded in 1999.

 The venue is only open sporadically for events therefore food options are quite limited to traditional ‘footy’ stadium grub.
 However, there are a few interesting additions on offer for fans.

-During a recent visit the visiting team was the NZ Warriors, so the stadium was offering a traditional New Zealand food in ‘Hangi’ which went down as a treat with fans.
+During a recent visit, the visiting team was the NZ Warriors, so the stadium was offering traditional New Zealand food in ‘Hangi’ which went down as a treat with fans.
 It was a unique offering that really impressed fans of all ages and both teams and drove home a positive family vibe through the community spirit of food.

 Servers at each food and drink concession are quick and attentive and considering they do not work here very often, the lines move well and people are served quickly.
 There is a bit of a flow issue in the Eastern grandstand due to the venue design whereby fans block the aisles while waiting for food and drink, but this is a difficult thing for the venue to manage.

 There is nothing quite like experiencing a game of rugby league here in the heartland where it is very true to rugby league’s roots.
-The seats are all close to the action, families of fans are brimming with smiles due to the buzz of a great day at the footy, and it’s definitely an experience that a sports fan needs to see in the flesh.
-The fan engagement is a step above on previous years and fans are happy here due to the pumping atmosphere and ability to feel more apart of the game than at other massive venues.
+The seats are all close to the action, families of fans are brimming with smiles due to the buzz of a great day at the footy, and it’s an experience that a sports fan needs to see in the flesh.
+The fan engagement is a step above previous years and fans are happy here due to the pumping atmosphere and ability to feel more apart of the game than at other massive venues.

-The stadium comprises plenty of nice vantage points to take in the game in it's typical four ends football stadium design.
-From the family (alcohol free) hill where kids and families can run around with footies to the Western and Eastern grandstands, this is a stadium in the old style.
+The stadium comprises plenty of nice vantage points to take in the game in its typical four-ends football stadium design.
+From the family (alcohol-free) hill where kids and families can run around with footies to the Western and Eastern grandstands, this is a stadium in the old style.

 While the stadium does not offer a great deal of weather protection, it makes up for it with seating that is very close to the action, so much so that you can hear the plays from the players from 20 rows back in any of the stands.
-Seats and the general stadium outlay is a bit dated due to not being used frequently however they are all clean, adequate in size, and comfortable.
-There are no cupholders or special features as this is very much a ground with a considerable history, but the field shows no sign of age as the grass is pristine and glistens in the afternoon sun.
+Seats and the general stadium outlay are a bit dated due to not being used frequently however they are all clean, adequate in size, and comfortable.
+There are no cup holders or special features as this is very much ground with a considerable history, but the field shows no sign of age as the grass is pristine and glistens in the afternoon sun.

-The stadium has a large screen on the family hill which showcases game highlights, stats and replays and sits above families so when a try decision comes it’s always a good sight to see kids jumping around under the screen and on TV.
+The stadium has a large screen on the family hill which showcases game highlights, stats, and replays and sits above families so when a try decision comes it’s always a good sight to see kids jumping around under the screen and on TV.